 Benefits of reading labels: Find out the health effects of some chemicals found in cosmetics

 Cosmetics can have ingredients that you may not be familiar with.
 To make an informed decision when choosing what to put on your skin, here is some information on chemicals found in make up, and their health effects.
-Simple version.
-Long version.
+Read more here.

 Become eco-responsible